tintin10q/SPL-compiler/report/report.md

 }
 ```

-An important things about SPL is that you can only define variables at the top of a function.
+An important thing about SPL is that you can only define variables at the top of a function.

 ## Implementation Language